-Each year, Fitzwilliam College runs essay competitions for Year 12 students in a variety of subjects, allowing talented students to explore their interests beyond the school curriculum.
+Each year, Fitzwilliam College runs essay competitions in a variety of subjects, allowing talented pupils to explore their interests beyond the school curriculum.

-The University of Cambridge seeks out students with a passion for their subject; those who have investigated it outside the classroom.
+The University of Cambridge seeks out students with a passion for their subject and who have investigated it outside the classroom.
 Our essay competitions provide students with an opportunity to engage with their interests in this way, allowing them to demonstrate their enthusiasm for their subject.

-These essay competitions are exclusively for students in their penultimate year of school (Year 12 in England and Wales, S5 in Scotland, and Year 13 in Northern Ireland).
+These essay competitions are exclusively for students in their penultimate year of education (Year 12 in England and Wales, S5 in Scotland, Year 13 in Northern Ireland).
 They are open to students in any country but submissions must be written in English.

 Students are only permitted to enter one competition and may only submit one entry to that competition.
 There is a strict limit of five submissions per school for each competition.
 If more than five students from the same school enter the same competition, a teacher from that school will be contacted and asked to select the five entries; failure to do so will result in all submissions from the school to that competition being disqualified.
-When submitting an essay, the student will be asked to provide the name and email address of a teacher who will be contacted in order to verify the submission.
-Without this verification, the submission will be considered incomplete.
+When submitting an essay, the student will be asked to provide the name and email address of a teacher who may be contacted in order to verify the submission.

 If you have any questions relating to the competitions please contact us on email@example.com